logoPostPlanify

 • Animated GIFs don't work — LinkedIn renders them as static images.
 If your post relies on a GIF animation, it won't play.

-• Unsupported video formats — while LinkedIn accepts MP4, MOV, AVI, WEBM, and MKV, MP4 is the only format that works reliably across all posting methods.
+• Deprecated formats — LinkedIn removed support for MOV, QuickTime, and AVI.
+Supported formats are MP4 (recommended), WebM, MKV, FLV, WMV2, and WMV3.
+MP4 with H.264 is the only format that works reliably across every posting surface.

 • Image file size — LinkedIn caps images at 8MB.
 High-resolution PNG screenshots from Retina displays often exceed this.